IQSS/dataverse/doc/sphinx-guides/source/installation/administration.rst

 Maintenance
 ----------

-When you have scheduled down time for your production servers, we provide a `sample maintenance page <../_static/installation/files/etc/maintenance/maintenance.xhtml>`_ (right-click and select "Save File As" to download).
+When you have scheduled down time for your production servers, we provide a `sample maintenance page <../_static/installation/files/etc/maintenance/maintenance.xhtml>`_ for you to use.
+To download, right-click and select "Save Link As".

 The maintenance page is intended to be a static page served by Apache to provide users with a nicer, more informative experience when the site is unavailable.